 - Feedback In fiscal 2010, the Company employed an Executive Chairman, a Chief Executive Officer and a Chairman International (a founder and former Chairman and Chief Executive Officer of the Company).
 Feedback indicated the Company had three positions paid at the Chief Executive Officer level. - Response In connection with the transition of management responsibilities to a new generation of leadership, the Company employed an Executive Chairman, a Chief Executive Officer and a Chairman International from June 2010 through February 2013.
 During fiscal 2010, each of these three named executives received salaries, targeted short-term incentive compensation and targeted long-term incentive compensation totaling \$7.4 million, \$7.0 million and \$7.2 million, respectively.
 During fiscal 2011, the Executive Chairman and Chief Executive Officer received salaries, short-term incentive compensation and long-term incentive compensation totaling \$7.4 million and \$7.1 million, respectively, while the Chairman International, as per his employment agreement, received a salary of \$600,000 and a restricted stock and cash bonus grant consistent with those awarded to non-employee members of our Board of Directors.
-For fiscal 2012, the Executive Chairman and Chief Executive Officer continued to receive salaries, short-term incentive compensation and long-term incentive compensation, with the Executive Chairman and Chief Executive Officer continued to receive salaries, short-term incentive compensation and long-term incentive compensation, with the Executive Chairman and Chief Executive Officer were \$5.2 million and \$7.1 million, respectively, while the employment agreement for the Chairman International stated that he would continue to receive a salary of \$600,000 and long-term incentives comparable to those awarded to non-employee members of the Board of Directors until the expiration of his employment agreement in March 2013.
-As a result of these changes, the pay of the Executive Chairman and Chief Executive Officer were \$4.75 million and \$7.2 million, respectively.
+For fiscal 2012, the Executive Chairman and Chief Executive Officer continued to receive salaries, short-term incentive compensation and long-term incentive compensation, with the Executive Chairman's compensation package reduced by 30% as described above.
+Targeted total fiscal 2012 pay packages for the Executive Chairman and Chief Executive Officer were \$5.2 million and \$7.1 million, respectively, while the employment agreement for the Chairman International stated that he would continue to receive a salary of \$600,000 and long-term incentives comparable to those awarded to non-employee members of the Board of Directors until the expiration of his employment agreement in March 2013.
+As a result of these changes, the pay of the Executive Chairman was more closely aligned with pay normally associated with his role.
+Targeted total fiscal 2013 pay packages for the Executive Chairman and Chief Executive Officer were \$4.75 million and \$7.2 million, respectively.
 The employment agreement for the Chairman International expired in March 2013 and he is now a non-employee director compensated in the same manner as our other non-employee directors. - Feedback A portion of the long-term incentive award during fiscal 2009, fiscal 2010 and fiscal 2011 was awarded in cash.
 The feedback was focused on the use of the cash portion of the award to pay related income taxes. - Response The primary purpose of the award of cash, as disclosed in previously filed proxy materials, was to preserve the pool of shares available under the Company's 2001 Incentive Plan.
 Following the approval of the 2011 Incentive Plan by the Company's stockholders at the 2011 annual meeting of stockholders, the Company had over nine million shares available for grant and the concern about preserving the pool of shares available for grant was eliminated.
 The awards of long-term incentives to the Named Executive Officers in February 2012 and February 2013 consisted entirely of restricted stock and stock options, thereby eliminating any cash awards.